Hainault Forest

 Phlogophora meticulosa

-The Angle Shade is a common moth that has two generations each year, the first in spring and the second in autumn.
-Its larvae feed on herbaceous and woody plants.
-It has excellent camouflage and can be mistaken for a crumpled leaf when resting.
+The Angle Shade is a common moth that produces two generations annually, one in spring and another in autumn.
+Its larvae consume a variety of herbaceous and woody plants.
+This moth is well-camouflaged and can be easily confused with a crumpled leaf while resting.

 #